webrogue-runtime/webrogue-runtime.github.io/index.md

 Webrogue is currently in active development and will change significantly(see [goals](goals/)), so it is not recommended for production use.
 I'm welcome contributions from the community.

-It might seem that Webrogue depends on browser.
+It might seem that webrogue depends on browser.
 It is not so.
-You can run Webrogue without any sort of browser, for example, on Windows Command Prompt, on Linux over SSH, on macOS in terminal app, potentially even on DOS.
+You can run webrogue without any sort of browser, for example, on Windows Command Prompt, on Linux over SSH, on macOS in terminal app, potentially even on DOS.